 string_to_array

 The string_to_array() function converts a string to an array.
-Specifically, it splits the input string into multiple elements based on the specified delimiter and null string, and then places the elements into an array in sequence.
+Specifically, it splits the input string into multiple elements based on the specified delimiter and null string, and then places the elements into an array.
 The delimiter and null string are case-sensitive.
 Syntax:

 string_to_array(arr_str, delimiter[, null_str])